otrv4/otrv4/architecture-decisions/002-double-ratchet.md

 each ratchet, whereas for the Double Ratchet, one MAC key used for each message.

 Therefore, in revealing MAC keys in the Double Ratchet, we have two options:

-1) to reveal one MAC key per message
+1. to reveal one MAC key per message
-2) to reveal a key that can be used to derive all the MAC keys in that ratchet.
+2. to reveal a key that can be used to derive all the MAC keys in that ratchet.

 ### Decision

 For OTRv4, we decided to use the Double Ratchet Algorithm for key management.
-Even though our network model is in-order, we can benefit from the per-message that the Double Ratchet algorithm provides.
+Even though our network model is in-order, we can benefit from the per-message forward secrecy that the Double Ratchet algorithm provides.

 We decided that only the receiver will reveal MAC keys per message for simplicity.